lhmouse/taxon/README.md

 ---

 Hence TAXON.
-The data types are defined as follows:
+The data types and representations are defined as follows:

 |C++ Type                |Remarks                |Examples                  |
 |:-----------------------|:----------------------|:-------------------------|